 Demand for industrial land is decreasing in Yarra and therefore it is unlikely that the current planning framework is a constraint on these employment activities.

-Although in aggregate terms the capacity for additional employment floor space exceeds demand in the medium term this does not necessarily suggest employment zoned land should be rezoned, unless there is a clear case that the land is required for alternative uses.
+Although in aggregate terms the capacity for additional employment floor space exceeds demand in the medium term, this does not necessarily suggest employment zoned land should be rezoned, unless there is a clear case that the land is required for alternative uses.

 To sum up the following consideration are relevant to decisions about the future of employment land in Yarra:

-Ensuring an adequate supply of employment land will support Yarra’s contribution to the metropolitan economy and provide a local supply of jobs and services for a growing innercity population.
-Yarra is host to a diverse range of businesses that contribute to Melbourne’s creative economy and provides a unique physical setting for designers, manufactures, marketers and customers to interact in .
+Ensuring an adequate supply of employment land will support Yarra’s contribution to the metropolitan economy and provide a local supply of jobs and services for a growing inner-city population.
+Yarra is host to a diverse range of businesses that contribute to Melbourne’s creative economy and provides a unique physical setting for designers, manufactures, marketers and customers to interact in dense industry clusters.

 Retaining employment zoning (e.g. the Commercial 2 and Industrial zones) provides the greatest flexibility for future land uses.
 These zones allow for a range of employment activities – particular after the 2013 zones reforms – and are less likely to encourage developments that result in land fragmentation or strata-titled development (commercial, residential or mixed-use).